Teacher's Guide: Event Objects Notes

 .
 The statement keydown eHandler

-is synonymous with $(document).on("keydown", eHandler)
+is synonymous with $(window).on("keydown", eHandler)

 .
 The on

-As with the keydown
+As with the Pencil Code keybinding methods, on

-is a Pencil Code alias for true
+is an alias for true

-, rather than this method.
+, rather than for the jQuery event-binding method.

 The primary benefit to using the on